 Besides helping secure routine logins, 2FA becomes especially important in guarding your account when logging in from a new device.
 You’ll need to confirm your login information using 2FA, which will make it harder for someone else to impersonate you.

 We’ve offered 2FA on ActBlue admin accounts since 2016, but now we strongly recommend securing your account with 2FA by specifically using the Google Authenticator app.
-Google Authenticator is a Time-based One-Time password (TOTP) app, which significantly upgrades your account’s security by using algorithms to produce authentication codes.
+Google Authenticator is a Time-based One-Time Password (TOTP) app, which significantly upgrades your account’s security by using algorithms to produce authentication codes.
 When you use Google Authenticator, you will not receive text messages or voice calls as part of the verification process as those methods are vulnerable to social engineering attacks.

-Open the app and select “Begin Setup” and then “Scan barcode.”
+After downloading Google Authenticator, open the app and select “Begin Setup” and then “Scan barcode.”

 You can also check to see whether other admins who manage an entity with you have turned on 2FA.
-Head back to your entity’s Dashboard, where you can find the “User Access” tab at the bottom of the Dashboard menu.
-Clicking on the “User Access” tab allows you to see all admins with access to your entity and whether they have enabled 2FA.
+Head back to your entity’s Dashboard, where you can find the User Access tab in the Dashboard toolbar under “Admin.”
+Clicking on the User Access tab allows you to see all admins with access to your entity and whether they have enabled 2FA.
 Better yet, you can also see if they are using a TOTP app such as Google Authenticator or another type of app for their 2FA.

 If you are already using another 2FA app like Authy and would prefer not to switch to Google Authenticator, we strongly recommend disabling the Authy Multi-Device feature.
 This feature makes your account vulnerable to social engineering attacks.
-See number three — “Enable (or disable) Authy Multi-Device” — on
+See number three — “Enable (or disable) Authy Multi-Device” — on this page for instructions.

 Using 2FA with a phone app like Google Authenticator tends to be easiest for most ActBlue admins, but our platform also supports YubiKeys (a physical device that you insert into your computer, similar to a USB drive).
 YubiKeys users can now log in to ActBlue with codes generated by the Yubico Authenticator desktop app for 2FA.